- Chart

 Threats

-- Economic downturns impacting student enrollment and ability to pay.
+- Economic downturns impacting student enrollment.

-- Increased competition from alternative training providers.
+- Increasing competition from alternative education providers.

 Competitors and Market Share